Charities And Community Groups We Support

 Horse Welfare Inc

 Horse Welfare Inc has been rescuing, rehabilitating and rehoming horses since 1991 and is run by a very small but committed team of volunteers, 7 days a week.
 It is based in the NSW Hunter Valley/Port Stephens area.

 Horses come to Horse Welfare from many unhappy situations – abandonment, seizure cases, deceased estates, sale yards or knackeries.
 The horses are usually unhandled and traumatised, so a huge investment of time is needed to ensure these horses are suitably trained in preparation for their new (carefully matched to the horses) homes and a brighter future.

-Rescuing and helping horses is an expensive business, so if you can help Horse Welfare in any way – shout them a bale of hay, buy a handcrafted Horse Welfare Huggie Horse, make a cash donation or perhaps you have a product you could donate – it would most certainly help.
+Rescuing and helping horses is an expensive business, so if you can help Horse Welfare in any way – shout them a bale of hay, buy a handcrafted Horse Welfare Huggie Horse, make a cash donation or perhaps you have a product you could donate to them – it would most certainly help.
 Donations are tax deductible.

 The Thin Green Line

-Park Rangers across the globe are generally under-equipped, underpaid, and often under-appreciated.
+Park Rangers are generally under-equipped, underpaid, and often under-appreciated.
 It’s a very dangerous job and over 1,000 park rangers have been killed in the line of duty over the past 10 years – a large percentage due to commercial poachers and armed militia groups.

 The Foundation provides vital support and equipment to Park Rangers and their communities around the world.
-The Foundation has been highly successful at delivering much needed support from Kenya to Tanzania, Costa Rica to Guatemala, Thailand to Indonesia and other conflict zones, plus Indigenous Park Rangers within Australia and abroad.
+The Foundation has been highly successful at delivering much needed support from Kenya to Tanzania, Costa Rica to Guatemala, Thailand to Indonesia and other conflict zones.

 David Sheldrick Wildlife Trust